Hyper Scape Accessibility Report

 Invert X/Y Axis: Can invert the direction required to control looking and aiming.
 This enables you to match your instinctive orientation when looking.

 Rapid Repeated Pressing Optional: Quick, repeated button pressing (more than 2 times a second) is not required, can be skipped or switched to holding a button to trigger a repeated action.

 You can adjust

 Adjust Mouse/Stick Sensitivity, Deadzones and Thresholds: Adjust how sensitive mouse/stick controls are and the related deadzones and thresholds.

 Similar Games With More Accessibility Features for Controls

 If you want to play Hyper Scape, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Hyper Scape has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Hyper Scape which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Large Game Elements: Game characters and other elements are large and distinguishable.
 Enemies and player characters are at least 1/6 of the height of the screen.
 Or there is a zoom feature to make them larger.